What You’ll Gain from This Blog

 Where to Eat & Drink During the Edinburgh Fringe

-Some must-tries include Thai food at Ting Thai and Mexican dishes at El Cartel, along with savouring classic hog roasts at Oink.
+Some must-tries include Thai food at Ting Thai and Mexican dishes at El Cartel, along with savouring classic hog roasts and classic pork rolls at Oink.
 Other choices include Civerinos Slice for pizza and Tuk Tuk for Indian meals.
 Note that several pubs also double up as festival venues, so you’ll get to eat, drink, and enjoy the performances simultaneously.

 Look out for cheap eats restaurants in Old Town in case you’re on a budget, while the street food stalls are generally pocket-friendly.
 You can even plan a picnic, buying items from local delis or supermarkets.
 Vendors like Cheesin and Bundits, and eateries like Nile Valley and Chez Jules are some other affordable options at hand.